-In a world where more and more people are coming to know that natural medicine is the genuine way of curing disease, Homeopathy is one of the most respected and popular therapies.
+In a world where more and more people are coming to know the benefits of natural medicine, homeopathy is one of the most respected and popular therapies.

 Since Homeopathy was developed nearly 200 years ago it has benefited millions of people, young and old, in countries all over the world.